erkr/esphome-device-configs/README.md

 and extended the configuration with credentials.
 (examples below)

-Note: when adding devices to ESPHome device builder, a configuration file will be generated.
+Note 1: when adding devices to ESPHome device builder, a configuration file will be generated.
 Just add the credential part to that config.
 Optional the API key can be removed from the generated config (like the examples).
 Without key, the network traffic is not encrypted, but the device is also easier transferred to other home assistant setups.

+Note 2:
+ - Use factory version to initially flash devices over USB
+ - Use OTA version for updating via the web interface

 ## Simple passive BT-Proxy:
 Example device config: